awsdocs/aws-dms-user-guide/doc_source/CHAP_ReplicationInstance.VPC.md

 ## Creating a replication subnet group<a name="CHAP_ReplicationInstance.VPC.Subnets"></a>

-As part of the network to use for database migration, you need to specify what subnets in your virtual private cloud \(VPC\) that you plan to use\.
+As part of the network to use for database migration, you need to specify which subnets in your virtual private cloud \(VPC\) that you plan to use\.
 This VPC must be based on the Amazon VPC service\.
 A *subnet* is a range of IP addresses in your VPC in a given Availability Zone\.
 These subnets can be distributed among the Availability Zones for the AWS Region where your VPC is located\.

-You create a replication instance in a subnet that you choose, and you can manage what subnet a source or target endpoint uses by using the AWS DMS console\.
+When you create a replication instance or an instance profile in the AWS DMS console, you can use the subnet that you choose\.

 You create a replication subnet group to define which subnets to use\.
 You must specify subnets in at least two Availability Zones\.